Bayesian and Multi-Objective Decision Support for Incident Mitigation in Cyber-Physical Systems: Methodology

 \item $P(F_a \mid \mathbf{M})$ is the probability of failure for CPS asset $a$ given the countermeasure portfolio $\mathbf{M}$; \item $\mathcal{V}_a$ is the set of vulnerabilities associated with asset $a$; \item $P(\text{Fail}_{\text{mit}}^i)$ is the probability that mitigation applied to vulnerability $i$ causes unintended adverse consequences that contribute to asset failure; \item $\kappa_a \in (0, 1]$ is a scaling constant ensuring proportionality and bounding; \item The $\min$ function ensures the total failure probability remains within the interval $[0, 1]$. \end{itemize}

 This formulation enables our framework to support dynamic risk assessments in scenarios where mitigation strategies evolve over time or new vulnerabilities are discovered.

 \paragraph{Impact Ratings}

-Another important element in the framework is the \texttt{Impact} \\ \texttt{Rating} attribute, embedded in asset and hazard nodes.
-This rating captures the multifaceted consequences of successful attacks across safety, operational, financial, and informational domains.
-It is computed using an adaptation of the formulation proposed by Amro et al.~\cite{Amro2023}:
+Another important element in the framework is the \textit{Impact Rating} attribute, embedded in asset and hazard nodes.
+This rating captures the multifaceted consequences of successful attacks across safety, operational, financial and informational domains.
+It is computed by adapting the formulation proposed by Amro et al.~\cite{Amro2023}:

 where: \begin{itemize}